Dollar bounces, set for steepest rise in five months even as growth slows

 The dollar held strong even as data overnight showed the U.S. economy slowed more than initially thought in the fourth quarter of last year.

-U.S. gross domestic product increased at a 2.2 percent annualised rate, the Commerce Department said on Thursday, down from the initial estimate of 2.6 percent.
+U.S. gross domestic product increased at a 2.2 percent annualized rate, the Commerce Department said on Thursday, down from the initial estimate of 2.6 percent.

 The euro and sterling have fallen this week as yields affecting the currencies have plunged, Daiwa Securities’ senior currency strategist Yukio Ishizuki said.